 VLAFF is a charitable organization with the mission to exhibit and promote Latin American cinema in Canada.
 We showcase the works of both emerging and established independent filmmakers and media artists in a range of formats from fiction to experimental to documentary to hybrid narrative.
 We are dedicated to making space and supporting the works of underrepresented filmmakers.

-Since 2003, every autumn we present our annual 11-day festival to explore and celebrate the art of contemporary Latin American, Latin-Canadian, and Indigenous filmmaking.
+In late August/early September each year, we present our annual 11-day festival to highlight and celebrate the art of contemporary Latin American, Latin-Canadian, and Indigenous filmmaking.

-Submissions for the 19th Vancouver Latin American Film Festival, Aug 26 - Sept 5, 2021, will be open from FEBRUARY 15 - APRIL 30, 2021.
+Submissions for the 21st Vancouver Latin American Film Festival will be open from FEBRUARY 15 - APRIL 30, 2023.
 Please note: Submission fees are quoted in US dollars.

 Can I submit a documentary?
 Yes!!
-VLAFF welcomes fiction, non-fiction, hybrid, and experimental films, and all options will be considered for all of its sections.
+VLAFF welcomes fiction, non-fiction, hybrid, and experimental films, for both the annual festival and the Work in Progress forum.

-Can I submit a rough cut?
-Yes, but we will need to see the final version by June 15.
+Can I submit a rough cut to the festival?
+Yes, but we will need to see the final version by June 1.
 Also, as we are a smaller festival, you may want to try for a premiere at a larger festival and then submit to us the following year.

-For 2021, films may be screened online and/or in cinemas during the festival.
+For 2023, films may be screened both online and in cinemas during the festival